CooperA-Data3/PyPassGenerator/README.md

 FEATURES:

 - Adjustable Length!
-- Ajdustable Password Strength!
+- Adjustable Password Strength!
 - Copy to clipboard function!

 HOW TO DOWNLOAD?:

-You can view the souce code by clicking on "PyPassGenerator.py", or go to the "Releases" tab on the right of the screen to download the compiled version, which will work without Python installed, whereas "PyPassGenerator.py" WILL require Python
+You can view the source code by clicking on "PyPassGenerator.py", or go to the "Releases" tab on the right of the screen to download the compiled version, which will work without Python installed, whereas "PyPassGenerator.py" WILL require Python

 ONCE YOU HAVE THE FILE: